 How to treat AMS:

-Below are tips which help to avoid or treat altitude sickness (AMS) during hiking Kilimanjaro.
+Below are tips that help to avoid or treat altitude sickness (AMS) during hiking in Kilimanjaro.

-- The Mountain Guide will help you descend to lower altitude and you may recover soon.
+- The Mountain Guide will help you descend to a lower altitude and you may recover soon.
 That is why we say tell the Guide how you feel.

-- The principle is to descend to lower altitude as rapidly and safely as possible.
-Usually there are Emergency Mountain Rangers who are standby for taking rescue of any ill person.
-Mountain rangers work hand in hand with your guides.
+- The principle is to descend to a lower altitude as rapidly and safely as possible.
+Usually, there are Emergency Mountain Rangers who are on standby for taking rescue of any ill person.
+Mountain rangers work hand in hand with their guides.

 - Oxygen and drug as Acetazolamide, Nifedipine, and Dexamethasone can be used in more severe cases but need good medical supervision (not always available!).

-- For severe cases as HAPE and HACE-hospitalisation is required,but facilities such as mechanical ventilation are usually not available.
+- For severe cases such as HAPE and HACE-hospitalisation is required, but facilities such as mechanical ventilation are usually not available.
 This refers to such devices as the Gamor Bag-standard equipment on mountains like Everest.
-With the ever-increasing amount of climbers on Tanzania’s peaks (1000’s per year), one would hope for some investment in improvement of medical facilities on these mountains
+With the ever-increasing amount of climbers on Tanzania’s peaks (1000’s per year), one would hope for some investment in the improvement of medical facilities on these mountains

-- Take precautions and follow advice so that you avoid this sickness.
-Wish you well planning and Kilimanjaro trekking expedition and climbing adventure successful.
+- Take precautions and follow the advice so that you avoid this sickness.
+Wish you well in planning and Kilimanjaro trekking expedition and climbing adventure successful.

 Emergency Oxygen Bottle supplement is available.

 All our climbing Kilimanjaro packages have summit oxygen for emergency needs.
 Supplement oxygen will treat Acute mountain sickness and now the tourists can walk alone and descend.
-The introduction of oxygen bottle in all Kilimanjaro trekking routes is improvement so that tourists increase confidence when they book Kilimanjaro climb trip with us.
-All climbing mount Kilimanjaro guides are trained and know well how and when to use emergency oxygen bottle.
+The introduction of oxygen bottles in all Kilimanjaro trekking routes is an improvement so that tourists increase their confidence when they book Kilimanjaro climbing trips with us.
+All climbing mount Kilimanjaro guides are trained and know well how and when to use an emergency oxygen bottle.
 This extra comfort service is free, and you will enjoy the whole Kilimanjaro hike trip.